Backorder vs. Out of Stock: Which Inventory Management Strategy Fits Your Business?

 What Are Backorder Best Practices?

-The backorder method requires a high level of organization to manage customer expectations.
+Still, the backorder method requires a high level of organization to manage customer expectations.
 Here are some tips for implementing the backorder strategy and creating a smooth customer service experience:

 • Maintain an efficient inventory management system to minimize backorders